byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 Our focus will be on the design of `data transformation` in a way that enables teams to embrace Agile practices.

+# Data Landscape

+## Database

+This framework is targeting any Data Warehousing tool and is technology agnostic.
+It has been implemented in BigQuery at MADE.com.

+## Data Lake

+We use term `data lake` to refer to all the data that comes from applications in the raw format.
+Usually this will be `json` files in cloud storage or data streamed as `json` into the database.

+We expect that data lake consists of tables without nested data.

+If you have nested data, you will need to add pre-processing stage to flatten the data.
+We will refer to flat data layer as data lake going forward.

+This separation will allow you to:
+- simplify the queries that contain business logical;
+- test your queries on the database engines that don't currently support nested data;
+- reduce the size of the queries by additional separation layer;
+- move data prep logic like duplicates removal, into pre-processing layer which will benefit all the queries in the data transformation layer.

 # Work granularity

 The most important element of the framework is based on the definition of the